 But an employer is able to let you go, as long as they provide you with reasonable notice, for a bad reason, so long as it isn’t discriminatory.
-For instance an employer could let go their top salesperson because they made others feel bad about their performance.
+For instance, an employer could let go of their top salesperson because they made others feel bad about their performance.
 Bad business decision maybe, but allowable.
 An employer could purge their company of employees who cheer for the wrong hockey team.
-The laid off employees would get the notice they deserve to find a new job, but not reinstatement or additional damages.
+The laid-off employees would get the notice they deserve to find a new job, but not reinstatement or additional damages.

 #2- Termination Clauses are often not enforceable

 Limiting an employee to Employment Standards Act, 2000 minimums is all contractual and is dependent on clause enforceability.